 Workshops & Symposia

 CBORT hosts regular educational workshops and symposia intended to promote the field of OCT.
+The following meetings are currently in the planning stages.
+Check back for more information and registration details.

 Visit our past events for more details.